microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/touch-input/calibrate-sensitivity.md

 ---

-Sometimes multiple sensors or are used to generate one input action.
+Sometimes multiple sensors are used to generate one input action.
 This is case when detecting the direction of motion with a hand or finger swipe.

 **Setup**: